lazarpavel/algorithms/README.md

 # algorithms
-C++ Implementations of Wikipedia's List of Algorithms
+C++ Implementations of Wikipedia's List of Algorithms and More :)